utmandrew/virtual-mystery/docs/WSL_setup/README.md

      from the dropdown menu within file explorer.

-     Once in the repo, make sure you are still working on your virtual environment, run `workon vmenv` if that's not the case.
+     Once in the repo, make sure you are still working on your virtual environment, run `workon <environment name>` if that's not the case.

      Inside the virtual environment, `pip` is mapped to `pip3`, so we can start using `pip` instead.\
      Run `sudo apt-get install libpq-dev`.
-This is a required library for one of the requirements.\
+This is a required library for one of the packages.\
      Run `pip install -r Requirements.txt` and ensure no errors are thrown.\
      Run `pip install mod-wsgi-httpd`, this will take a while.\
      Run `pip install mod-wsgi`.